Skip to main content

 Mentoring relationships are sustainable, which can be seen in numbers and frequency of contacts between mentors and mentees

-Women with diverse social identities from targeted educational institutions apply for mentoring opportunities in higher numbers
+Women from targeted educational institutions apply for mentoring opportunities in higher numbers

 Increased number of women accepted for mentoring

-Increased number of female job applicants with diverse social identities from mentoring pool
+Increased number of female job applicants from mentoring pool

 Training for mentoring supervisors is expanded to include gender equality, diversity, and non-discriminatory practices